aljoxo/Arisen/README.md

    - Main Questline through Dragonslayer (if not previously completed)
    - UNSLAAD

+### Q: I don't like the physics.
+A: This isn't a question.
+If you don't like the body physics preset included in the list, I suggest disabling `3BA RFBBBT v3.0 - AutoGibbon Settings - Update 3` in MO2 (if you want a more "stiff" preset) or searching nexus for a new CBPC preset that is more "jello-like".

-Q: I thought Apotheosis was a quest mod?
+### Q: I thought Apotheosis was a quest mod?
 Are you associated with the Apotheosis Team that is making that mod?
 A: No, our projects are independent and completely unrelated.

 ### Tweaking the Game Settings